-Acceptance into the Sovah School of Health Professions' Diagnostic Medical Sonography Program is also contingent upon potential students passing a preenrollment drug screening and physical examination.
+Acceptance into the Sovah School of Health Professions' Diagnostic Medical Sonography Program is also contingent upon potential students passing a preenrollment drug screening, physical examination, and criminal background check.
 Results of these tests are confidential and are maintained by the institution.